opentok/opentok-android-sdk-samples/Archiving/README.md

 ## Stop archiving

-When the user clicks stop archieve `stopArchive` method is called and request if fired to the server:
+When the user clicks stop archieve `stopArchive` method is called and request is fired to the server:

 ```java
 private void stopArchive() {